|

 is about the conscious connecting of building to surroundings, and how a

-particular architect, by design, sought to unify structure and landscape in his own residence.
+particular architect, by design, sought to unify structure and landscape in the form of his own residence.
 And

 how, by skillfully exploiting both prospect and aspect on his sloping site, he managed

-to capture a sense of refuge that makes the building special to inhabit to this day.
-It
+to capture sense of both that makes the building special to inhabit to this day.
+As a result, it

 feels both secure and removed up here, yet at the same time intimately linked to

 the surroundings.
-House and setting feel as one, giving rise to a distinct sense of place.
+House and setting feel as one, giving rise to a distinctive sense of place.

 |